quarantin/beautiful-java/README.md

 You also need the jq command.
 In case you don't have it already, it can be downloaded from here: https://stedolan.github.io/jq/download/

 # Install
+Start a Bash interpreter, and run the following commands:

 	cd "${HOME}"
 	mkdir -p repos
 	cd repos